Robinhood Review Free

 - Toggle the switch on

-Depending on what you have in your account, you will instantly have access to $5,000 – $50,000 when you make a deposit.
+Depending on the funds in your account, you could instantly have access to $5,000 – $50,000 when you make a deposit and want to invest.

 This is what you will get with your cash account: